This map displays the current construction activities for the project, and is constantly updated.

 Explore our interactive map to see the concept project alignment and key information about the proposed design and construction of the project.

-Please note: This interactive map contains information from the Western Harbour Tunnel and Warringah Freeway Upgrade Environmental Impact Statement (EIS) which was published in January 2020.
-Since then, our design and planning for the Western Harbour Tunnel has continued to progress, including the release of the Submissions Report in September 2020, project approval in January 2021, start of early work activities and award of stage 1 tunnelling to John Holland and CPB Contractors in a Joint Venture in January 2022.
+This interactive map contains information from the Western Harbour Tunnel and Warringah Freeway Upgrade Environmental Impact Statement (EIS) which was published in January 2020.
+Since then, our design and planning for the Western Harbour Tunnel has continued to progress.
+To see the detailed design alignment please view our Tunnel Tool, which is available for Stage 1.

 This dedicated interactive portal contains the latest information, maps and videos about the Western Harbour Tunnel project.